jospas/S3Manifest/README.md

 Sample code for building a CSV manifest of huge S3 buckets for analytics.

-It generates count and total size statistics per storage type and produces a gzipped comma separated CSV file with the following structure:
+It generates count and total size statistics per storage type and produces a gzipped, comma separated CSV file with the following structure:

 	"Path","Name","StorageClass","Size"
 	"css/","file1.css","STANDARD",144832